isomerpages/ogp-poe-casey/_best-practices-and-tips/Tips for Businesses/Employee Training & Awareness.md

 <h3>How to train employees on cyber security: 10 tips for success</h3>
 <p>To minimize the risk of a network intrusion, it’s necessary to bolster
-your first line of defense against external threats—AKA training your employees on cybersecurity best practices..
-Here are our expert tips for how to train employees on cyber security, both in-person and <a href="https://preyproject.com/blog/the-remote-cybersecurity-landscape-shift-our-new-report" rel="noopener noreferrer nofollow" target="_blank"><u>remote</u></a>.&nbsp;</p>
+your first line of defense against external threats—AKA training your employees on cybersecurity best practices.
+Here are our expert tips for how to train employees on cyber security, both in-person and remote.</p>
 <h4>1.
 Develop a cyber security policy</h4>
 <p>It’s hard to get your employees to follow the rules if they don’t know
 what they are.
 The question is, do you know what they are?</p>
 <p>The first step to training employees on cyber security is developing a
-company-wide cyber security and <a href="https://preyproject.com/blog/10-tips-for-creating-a-secure-byod-policy-for-your-company" rel="noopener noreferrer nofollow" target="_blank"><u>device policy</u></a>.
+company-wide cyber security and device policy.
 These policies should be formally documented and shared with all employees upon hiring.
 But don’t let it stop there.
-Engage in discussions with employees about <a href="https://preyproject.com/blog/it-security-policies-the-basics" rel="noopener noreferrer nofollow" target="_blank"><u>security policies</u></a> periodically throughout employment, and test them periodically to ensure ongoing adherence to policies.</p>
+Engage in discussions with employees about security policies periodically throughout employment, and test them periodically to ensure ongoing adherence to policies.</p>
 <h4>2.
 Help your employees understand cyber security</h4>
 <p>The next step to getting employees acquainted with cybersecurity education
 is to outline a clear message about your company’s cyber security policies,